 The AGS guest speaker series features a wide variety of locally, nationally, and/or internationally renowned lecturers.
 Speakers present on a variety of topics in the arts or sciences, answer questions from our students, and often visit classes for additional time with students.
-Students and faculty gather twice a week to hear a presentation.
 These speakers contribute to the educational process of AGS in three ways:

 - Students hear the original views of outstanding thinkers and well-known public figures